Ukrainian Christmas Eve Tradition

 Ukrainian Christmas Eve is not only very rich in traditional foods prepared freshly that day, and shared by the family during the Christmas Eve 12 course meatless dinner, but also myriad of traditions are practiced before and after the meal.

-This holiday was a lot of fun for children in the olden day, especially village children, as they had more freedom to frolic in the straw and hay brought into the home, and strayed over the floor and dinner table.
-This act was a reminder for everyone of the nontraditional environment Mother Mary and Joseph faced that night, as they were awaiting the birth of Jesus.
+This holiday was a lot of fun for children in the olden day, especially village children, as they had more freedom to frolic in the straw and hay brought into the home, and strayed over the floor and on the dinner table.
+This was done to experience the nontraditional environment Mother Mary and Joseph faced that night, as they were searching for a place for Mary to give birth to baby Jesus.

-Once the meal was all ready, and the children announced a siting of the appearance of the brightest star, the head of the household, normally the father or the grandfather, would bring into the home a beautifully arranged sheaf of wheat, and greet the whole family with a special greeting, and place the sheaf on wheat in the corner of the dining room.
+Once the meal was ready, the children were asked to watch the sky for the appearance of the brightest star, which was a sign that Jesus was born.
+At that time the head of the household, normally the father or the grandfather, would bring into the home a beautifully arranged sheaf of wheat, and greet the whole family with a special Christmas greeting.
+The sheaf on wheat would then be placed in the corner of the dining room.

 The above displayed picture of a miniature Ukrainian Ceramic Vase with Oats stalks, is my family replica of this Christmas tradition. the Oats were grown on my Grandfather’s farm in Europe, and brought here on my last family visit.